arlowatts/torys-map/worldbuilding/adventures/tuvdaks-gift.md

 If the characters find a way to draw the truth from her, they find that Satasha knows much about Paparnad's scheme.
 If sufficiently pressed, she'll tell the characters:

 - She is **Satasha the Runed**, a student of Paparnad's.
 Paparnad's other student, **Taccar the Arcane**, was the masked kobold who swung from the ceiling in the Great Hall (and who was incinerated by Babanak).
-- She gave the crown to Paparnad at 229 Soot Rd.
+- She gave the crown to Paparnad at 229 Soot road.
 - Paparnad intends to leave **Bekebel Citadel** via a little-known exit from a natural cave deep underground.
 - Paparnad wants to take the crown into the jungle and magically destroy it in the name of the black dragon **Ice**, proving his devotion and his worth.
 - Satasha wore a Cloak of Invisibility as she fled **Bekebel Great Hall**.
 She gave the cloak to Paparnad along with the crown.